 The National Institute of Dental and Craniofacial Research and the American Diabetes Association also provide tips on what you can do to treat dry mouth.
 The first step is prevention.
 If medication is the problem, talk to your health care provider about options.
 To prevent high blood sugar from causing dry mouth, regularly monitor your blood glucose levels and keep them under control by eating right, exercising, taking medications as prescribed and following your health care provider's other instructions.
 Also avoid other contributors to dry mouth, such as smoking and breathing through your mouth.

 If you've taken all these steps and still have dry mouth, you can buy artificial saliva in either spray or liquid form at drugstores.
-If necessary, ask your health care provider about prescription oral rinses or Salagen, a prescription drug that increases saliva production.
+If necessary, ask your health care provider about oral rinses.

 Only use mouthwashes, that don't contain alcohol or peroxide, as these substances may be drying.
 To further remove accumulated bacteria in your mouth, use a tongue scraper.
 For more help, talk with your dentist about your diabetes and dry mouth and address what the two of you can do to deal with the problem.